cedricakrou/my-blog-frontend/README.md

 ## Development server

-Run `ng serve` for a dev server.
+> Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code Architecture

 This application was built in the [Clean Architecture](https://www.codeguru.com/csharp/understanding-onion-architecture/) and multiples components.

+> All the information displayed on every page is configurable through this project in the section [Backend-simulator](https://github.com/cedricakrou/my-blog-frontend/tree/main/src/adapter/secondary/networking/repositories/mock/fake.data).

 ## Structure of files